 A new condominium development along Elizabeth Street in the central part of town was finished in 2010.

-This article uses material from the Wikipedia article Vermont, which is released under the Creative Commons Attribution-Share-Alike License 3.0.
+This article uses material from the Wikipedia article South Bound Brook, NJ, which is released under the Creative Commons Attribution-Share-Alike License 3.0.